 FPS stands for frames per second.
-In layman’s language, the frames here mean images and the number of images when stitched together creates a video that is displayed on a screen.
+In layman’s language, the frames here mean images, and the number of images when stitched together creates a video that is displayed on a screen.
 The more the number of images reflected on the screen, the better will be the motion created.

 The second example that I am going to take is that of a projector.
 In analog projectors, a roll of images is run through the projector at a speed so as to create a movie on the theatre screen.
-So here the number of the still images that pass through the projector window in one second is the FPS of the projector.
+So here is the number of still images that pass through the projector window in one second is the FPS of the projector.

 How to calculate FPS

 If you create a 60 seconds video by using or stitching 3000 images together, you just need to calculate the number of images displayed in one second by using simple mathematics.

 So here in this case, just divide the total images by a total number of seconds to calculate the images shown in one second.
 So the result is 50 FPS.

 For a smooth gaming experience, FPS is no doubt one of the vital factors as it will run the game hassle-free and the movement of objects will be smooth on optimum FPS.
 Now here I have used the word optimum instead of high FPS.
 The reason is, in some games you need a medium level of FPS to notice the movement or steps of a person or object whereas at high FPS you might miss those vital clues shown in particular frames.

 Having said that, the other two factors that determine the quality of gaming are the graphics card and monitor.
 If your particular game requires at least 30 fps of high-resolution pictures, the graphics card should have the capacity to do so.
 And on the other hand, if the refresh rate of the monitor is much lower compared to FPS requirements, you will still not be able to achieve the desired results on the screen.
 Every lag-free FPS monitor should have a refresh rate of 165Hz or higher

 Comparison of different FPS